Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics/oo-protocol-monitor/README.md

 1. Switch to **Collaborate**, edit solo in John's editor.
-2. Click **Start Kate's editor** (Kate's editor is deliberately deferred), OR click **Re-start John's editor in manual-flow** (under "Start Kate's editor") to tear John down, arm manual-flow, and rebuild him so his whole socket handshake can be stepped through frame by frame — useful to test concurrent joins.
+2. Click **Start Kate's editor** (Kate's editor is deliberately deferred), OR click **Re-start John's editor in manual-flow** (under "Start Kate's editor") to reload the whole page with manual-flow armed so John's whole socket handshake can be stepped through frame by frame from a clean state — useful to test concurrent joins.
 3. In manual-flow, drive the action (e.g. John takes a lock).
 Frames now pile up as ⏸ held rows; click each row's **`send`** to release it in the order you want to test (e.g. release Kate's lock send *before* releasing John's